rdegges/rdegges-blog/articles/2011/devops-django-part-3-the-heroku-way.md

-% DevOps Django - Part 3 - The Heroku Way
+Title: DevOps Django - Part 3 - The Heroku Way
-%
+Date: 2011-12-19 00:15
-%
+Author: Randall Degges

-# DevOps Django - Part 3 - The Heroku Way
+Tags: programming, python, devops, django

 This article is part of a series I'm writing called DevOps Django, which explains how to best deploy modern Django sites.
 If you're new, you should